 Connect with your community when you serve as a volunteer!
 Our volunteers help fulfill our mission to protect and improve the health of all people and places in Pierce County.
-If you want to know more about becoming part of our team, read about the process for applying on this page.
+If you want to know more about becoming part of our team, read about our application process below.

 Internships for credit

-An internship provides a learning experience relevant to your academic field of study.
+An internship provides a supervised learning experience relevant to your academic field of study.
 Learn how to work in a team environment, interact with diverse groups of people and cultures.
-You will work with staff and the community while you gain experience in your academic field of study.
+Refer to the internship and practicum placement section below to learn more about requirements and timeline.

 Who can volunteer?